FLM/uberstrap-bundle/README.md

     app/console braincrafted:bootstrap:generate

 The generated `variables.less` file is meant for you to modify, you don't want to look like every other Bootstrap site.

+### Install Bower dependencies

+Run this command to install Bower dependencies (used by `AnhTaggableBundle`):

+    app/console sp:bower:install

+### Update database schema

+If you're using migrations; create a new migration and migrate, otherwise just run:

+    app/console doctrine:schema:update --force